All Collections

 Make a hidden ticket

-If you're using Webex Events Registration, you can create a hidden ticket that's only available to people with the correct access code.
-This means you can create a free ticket, then send the access code out to speakers, sponsors, and exhibitors so they can register as attendees.
+If you're using Webex Events Registration, create a hidden ticket that's only available to people with the correct access code, then send the access code out to speakers, sponsors, and exhibitors so they can register as attendees.

-This method doesn't require you to coordinate or gather any extra information, and you can even automatically assign speakers sponsors, and exhibitors to special groups in your Event App.
+This method doesn't require you to coordinate or gather any extra information, and it lets you automatically assign speaker, sponsor, and exhibitor attendee profiles to special groups in your Event App.
 Read our article about creating tickets for complete instructions.

-If you're not using Webex Events Registration or don't have many people to add, you can add them manually one by one, or import a list.
+If you're not using Webex Events Registration or don't have many people to add, create attendee profiles manually one by one, or import a list.

-These methods require you to reach out to each speaker, sponsor, and exhibitor and gather the names and emails of each person who should have access to the Event App.
+These methods require you to contact each speaker, sponsor, and exhibitor and gather the names and emails of each person who should have access to the Event App.
 You must then enter each person's information into the Webex Events platform or into the attendee import template.

 Communicate clearly

-Whichever way you choose, make sure your speaker, sponsor, and exhibitor attendee profiles let everyone else know they're special! ✨ Share image and name conventions, description guidelines, and other special guidance so they know what to do when setting up their attendee profiles.
+Whichever method you choose, it's often important to tell your regular attendees that speaker, sponsor, and exhibitor attendee profiles are special.
+Share image and name conventions, description guidelines, and other special guidance with your speakers, sponsors, and exhibitors so they set up their attendee profiles with any necessary information.
+If you add attendee profiles yourself, be careful to configure them appropriately.

 Think about: